TASARAM Distinctive Silk Scarves

-There are no secrets to the art of scarf tying, however there ARE a few 'tricks' that will help you on your way.
 Read through the following notes, then take a scarf and try out some of the styles listed on the left.
 With a bit of practice, you'll find that tying these styles isn't difficult at all, and you'll soon be receiving admiring looks for your scarf-tying expertise and polished appearance.

-Folding your scarf ready for tying
+Folding your scarf in preparation for tying

 There are three basic ways to fold a scarf: